Patrick Reed: Controversies

 Reed has been at the center of multiple rules incidents, dating back to his days in college golf at UGA and Augusta State, claims Reed has vociferously denied.

 Reed was heavily scrutinized for an infraction committed at the 2019 Hero World Challenge, where Reed, then leading the tournament, twice moved sand behind his ball in a waste area, seemingly improving his lie, to which Reed responded that he had not noticed the movement and cited his angle compared to that of the camera's for his lack of realization.
 Reed ended up being penalized two strokes for improving his lie.
 He received heavy criticism for his actions and initial response, from players and commentators alike.

 In January 2021, during the third round of the Farmers Insurance Open, Reed obtained a free relief for an embedded ball in the rough on the tenth hole.
-As none of Reed, his playing partners or the volunteers in the area had seen the ball bounce, Reed had marked and picked up his ball to check the lie before a rules official arrived, and the official confirmed his entitlement to relief.
+As none of Reed, his playing partners, or the volunteers in the area had seen the ball bounce, Reed had marked and picked up his ball to check the lie before a rules official arrived, and the official confirmed his entitlement to relief.
 Video showed that the ball had bounced once in the rough before coming to rest, leading some to question whether it could truly have been embedded.
 Despite the apparent controversy, tour officials later confirmed that Reed had followed the correct procedure per the rules of golf.

 In August 2022, it was reported that a defamation lawsuit had been filed on Reed's behalf, alleging that Brandel Chamblee and his employers, Golf Channel, had "conspired... for and with the PGA Tour" to defame Reed by intentionally misreporting through omission and falsification of various facts, resulting in harm to his reputation and causing him to experience abuse.
 In September, the lawsuit was refiled in Jacksonville, Florida having originally been filed in Texas.
 It was also amended to include Golfweek and several other golf writers as additional defendants.
+In September 2023, the lawsuit was dismissed again in federal court.
+The court said Reed failed to bring any actionable defamation claims in his lawsuits.
+In January 2024, the court concluded Reed filed the lawsuit to stifle free speech, and ordered him to pay the defendants' legal fees and costs.

 In January 2023, Reed was involved in a controversial ruling at the Hero Dubai Desert Classic.
 On the 17th hole at the Emirates Golf Club, he hit his tee shot into a palm tree, where it became stuck.
 Reed was 100% certain that the ball identified was his, however TV replays suggested that his tee shot had finished in a different tree.
 Reed responded to the criticism, citing it as a "non-issue".